beemfx/JoesCopter2/README.md

-# Joe's Copter 2: The Revenge
+# Joe's Copter II: The Revenge (DOS Beta)
 (c) 1999 Beem Media.
 All rights reserved.

-Joe's Copter is a helicopter game (if you can call it that) developed in the early days of Beem Media.
+This is the beta version of Joes' Copter II: The Revenge that was developed in 1999.

 ## Building
 Can be compiled with QBasic 4.5.
 It can also be run in a QBasic interpreter.
+See BUILD.BAT for easy building.

 ## History
 Originated: 1999